 We managed to drown our sorrows in kava, however, the night we arrived.
 Kava is a drink made from the root of a native plant, and it is mildly psychoactive, giving the drinker a feeling of ease and relaxation; it’s the national drink of Fiji, and they take it very seriously.
 Most families in Fiji gather round the kava bowl every night to spend hours drinking the tincture.
 Most hostels in Fiji also dedicate a night or two per week to it to allow the tourists to dabble.

 We spent a few days in Nadi on the way down to Sigatoka, on the south coast.
 Our decision to go to Sigatoka was mostly economical, as we had neither the time nor energy to go to some far off, mystical island.
 Sigatoka looked like an interesting enough place, with a relatively nice little town center and a large, beachside sand dune.
 We were also pointed in the direction of the Tubakula Beach Bungalows as an affordable place to stay by a few fellow travelers.

 We took the bus from the Nadi bus station and got off after an hour or so, just in front of Tubakula.
-The place seemed nice, and was entirely devoid of tourists.
+The place seemed nice, and was entirely devoid of guests.
 The check in procedure included the endless checking of boxes on some overly-detailed checklist, making sure that we wouldn’t run off with the sheets or surge protectors.